LPology/Simple-Ajax-Uploader/README.md

 Javascript plugin for AJAX-style file uploading with progress support.

 ### Overview ###
-Simple Ajax Uploader is a tool for incorporating AJAX-style file uploading across all major browsers.
-It attempts to make the development process more efficient by abstracting away common tasks (like calculating upload progress percentage), while still
+Simple Ajax Uploader is a Javascript plugin for incorporating AJAX-style file uploading across all major browsers.
+It attempts to make the development process more efficient by abstracting away common tasks (like calculating upload progress percentage), while still providing developers with wide latitude for customization.

 ### Features ###
 * Uses XMLHttpRequest and HTML5 file API with fall back to iframe method for Internet Explorer.